-Individual Counseling is a collaborative process between client and counselor as they work together towards desired change.
-People seek one-on-one therapy for a wide variety of reasons, including anxiety, depression, trauma or simply to work towards a personal goal or encourage self-growth.
-Individual counseling can benefit people whose life circumstances or mental conditions begin affecting their daily lives in a negative way.
-An experienced counselor can help provide clients with the tools necessary for managing these challenges.
-This type of counseling is offered in a safe, caring and confidential environment.
+Individual counseling is a collaborative process between the client and counselor as they work together towards desired client-driven goals.
+People seek one-on-one therapy for a wide variety of reasons including anxiety, depression, trauma, or simply to work towards a personal goal or to encourage self-awareness, reflection, or growth.
+Individual counseling can benefit people whose life circumstances or mental conditions have begun affecting their daily lives in a negative way.
+Our team of experienced counselors can help provide clients with the tools necessary for managing these challenges.
+This type of counseling is offered in a safe, caring, welcoming, and confidential environment.

 Helping you discover what your obstacles or challenges might be, and choosing a course of action to make your life what you want it to be is the life coaching process.
 Life coaching can be a wonderful asset to both your personal and professional life.
 Many successful, career-driven individuals attribute their success to life coaching.
 Life coaching is different than therapy in that it doesn’t focus on past issues.
 Instead, it looks to the future -the goals an individual wishes to achieve and the steps necessary to ensure they are reached.

-The loss of a significant other causes a broad range of grief reactions including feelings, behaviors, cognitions, and physical responses.
+Grief can be overwhelming!
+Grief is the response to a loss – whether it be a death, divorce, move, natural disaster, or infertility.
+The loss causes a broad range of grief reactions including feelings, behaviors, cognitions, and physical responses.
 Many people are able to cope with these reactions and make some kind of adaptations to the loss on their own.
 However, some people experience high levels of distress that bring them to counseling.
 Since an initial high level of distress is one of the best predictors of later distress, it can indicate that the person is at risk for a poor bereavement outcome.
 Counseling can often help bring about a more effective grieving process.
-The overall goal of grief counseling is to help the survivor adapt to the loss of a loved one and be able to adjust to a new life without him or her.
-There are specific goals corresponding to the four tasks of grieving:
+The overall goal of grief counseling is to help the survivor adapt to the loss and be able to adjust to their new life.
+At Anchored Hope Counseling, we consider it a privilege to walk these tough waters of grief with you.

 Technology Assisted Counseling

-Technology Assisted Counseling (TAC) is a great option for clients who can’t visit our office in person or prefer the privacy that technology can offer.
-We provide these counseling sessions via Facetime.
-We recommend an initial consultation to determine whether TAC is the best option for you based off your specific needs.
+Technology Assisted Counseling (TAC) is a great option for clients who can’t visit our office in person.
+We provide these counseling sessions through HIPAA compliant technology websites or apps.
+We recommend an initial consultation in our offices to determine whether TAC is the best option for you based off your specific needs.

 Arkansas Crisis Hotline Numbers